ChicagoPark/chicagopark.github.io/_news/20260511_announcement.md

 related_posts: false
 ---

-I will join [GE HealthCare](https://www.gehealthcare.com/en-us) as an AI research intern in Seattle.
+I will join [GE HealthCare](https://www.gehealthcare.com/en-us) as an AI research intern in Bellevue.